cainmagi/Dockerfiles/index.md

 Update master branch.
 This update includes:

-1. Update the submodule `noVNC` to newest version.
+1. Update the submodule `noVNC` to the newest version.
-2. Update the start script so that it could be appiled to both `Ubuntu 16.04` and `Ubuntu 18.04`.
+2. Update the start script so that it could be applied to both `Ubuntu 16.04` and `Ubuntu 18.04`.

 ### ver 1.16 @ 20180820

-Update xubuntu-tf to 1.2 version.
+Update xubuntu-tf to the 1.2 version.

 ### ver 1.15 @ 20180819